How To Love And Embrace The Essence Of Who You Really Are

-Self-love is expressed to the degree we are vulnerable.
+Self-love is expressed to the degree that you are vulnerable.

-By exposing our cracks, we give ourselves permission to be authentic and thus attract like-minded individuals.
-Contained within that vulnerability is the need to love ourselves again.
+By exposing your cracks, you give yourself permission to be authentic and thus attract like-minded individuals.
+Contained within that vulnerability is the need to learn to love yourself again.

-Countless books and articles espouse loving yourself foremost for others to love you.
+Countless books and articles espouse loving yourself foremost so others will love you.
 Whilst I acknowledge this as helpful advice, it should not be your sole reason.
 Your duty is to honour yourself primarily, because within your DNA is the disposition for self-nurturing.

-To accept ourselves as whole means to embody our strengths and limitations — our shadow self.
+To accept yourself as whole means to embody your strengths and limitations — your shadow self.

 To disown your dark side means going to war with yourself, a move away from self-love.

-Shame, disgust and self-disapproval are feelings we impose upon ourselves.
+Shame, disgust and self-disapproval are feelings you impose upon yourself.
 You are not born harbouring such thoughts.
 It is perpetuated when you find evidence to support it.

 Loving who you really are starts with the smallest act of self-renewal and self-compassion.
 It is the recognition you are already worthy, irrespective of your limiting beliefs.